 Pruning and shaping play a vital role in the overall appearance and health of your Ficus rubiginosa.
 Let’s discover the best practices for achieving a well-groomed and beautifully shaped tree.

 When it comes to pruning your Ficus rubiginosa, it’s best to start by removing any dead, damaged, or diseased branches.
 This not only improves the tree’s aesthetics but also prevents the spread of potential pests or diseases.
-Trim back any branches that are crossing or rubbing against each other to maintain a balanced and open structure.

 For shaping purposes, the best time to prune your Ficus rubiginosa is during the latter months of the year, when the tree is entering its dormant phase.
 This allows for better healing and minimizes stress on the tree.
-When shaping, it’s important to keep in mind the desired form and size you want to achieve.
-Regular maintenance pruning throughout the growing season will help maintain the shape and prevent excessive growth.

 Pruning Tips for Ficus rubiginosa